Diploma in Musculoskeletal Medicine

 Developed jointly by the Faculty of Sport and Exercise Medicine (UK) and the Primary Care Rheumatology & Musculoskeletal Medicine Society (PCRMM), the examination and associated qualification recognises excellence in MSK care and provides a benchmark of quality for both service commissioners and patients.

 The Diploma in Musculoskeletal Medicine will be offered online, allowing candidates to sit remotely.
 The first sitting will take place on Tues 8 June.
 The examination will be administered by the Royal College of Surgeons of Edinburgh.
-The closing date for applications is Tues 20 April.
-Bookings can be made here, at a special introductory rate of £150.
+Bookings are now closed for the first sitting.

 Both the Faculty and PCRMM are dedicated to promoting a more active nation and ensuring that MSK and rheumatological conditions and pain symptoms are not a barrier to living an active life at any age or ability level.